Using Price Per Square Foot to Figure Home Values

 Median Price per Square Foot

-The median price is the halfway point.
-It is the middle price point.
-It means half the homes sold above the median and half sold below the median.
-It is often used as a more accurate measure of value; although it's better than a mean pricing, especially when there are extremes.
+The median price is the middle price point – half the homes sold above the median and half sold below the median.
+It is often used as a more accurate measure of value, although it's better than a mean pricing, especially when there are extremes.
 However, it, too, is not a clear picture.
 In the example for average per square foot costs above, the median price would be $167.

-It's not wise to base the purchase price of a home you are going to buy on either median nor average per square foot costs.
-That's because each home is unique.
-It is better to use these numbers as trends.
+Since each home is unique, it's not wise to base the purchase price of a home you are going to buy on either median nor average per square foot costs.
+Instead, think of these numbers as indicative of overall trends.
 Prices per square foot can vary based on location, condition, improvements, and updates, including lot sizes, and whether it's a one-story or multi-level home, among other factors.

 The main reason prices per square foot is important is to show you trends.
 If you can compare the average price per square foot for the past 12 months, you can determine whether values are rising or falling.
 But much of that depends on the average size of the home.

 As long as all homes are similar in square footage, the average price per square foot will show you a trend.
 But if some homes are larger than others, an average won't help much at all.
 The answer to whether it's better to buy a home that is smaller at a higher per square foot or a larger home at a smaller per square foot cost depends on the typical average square footage of homes in that area.
 Although many buyers want to buy a larger home, if that larger home is a white elephant, it's not the best financial choice.